tomjkidd/javascript/practice/jspm/computer-networks/spanning-tree-simulation/readme.md

 What is this ?
 --------------
-I created a [Spanning Tree simulation using Babel](https://github.com/tomjkidd/javascript/tree/master/practice/babel/computer-networks) a little while age and then ran into jspm when trying to figure out which type es5 deployment pattern to use.
+I created a [Spanning Tree simulation using Babel](https://github.com/tomjkidd/javascript/tree/master/practice/babel/computer-networks) a little while ago and then ran into jspm when trying to figure out which type es5 deployment pattern to use.